SolarNetwork/eo-chart-donut/README.md

 # Energise Ōtaki: Donut Chart

-This project is a small web app to render of an instantaneous meter reading datum stream from SolarNetwork as a "donut" style gauge chart.
+This project is a small web app to render of an instantaneous property of a datum stream from SolarNetwork as a "donut" style gauge chart.

 You can see the chart in action here: